 –Ashley Cox, HR professional

-Candidate are directed to the CRI Assessment online.
+Candidates are directed to the CRI Assessment online.

 Assessments are broken into sections, with indications about how long each one will take to complete.
 Candidates are informed beforehand if a section is timed and a clock in the corner keeps track of remaining minutes.